 After learning all the playstyles, abilities, and combinations, you are ready to use Mei to her full potential.
-Mei is one of our top picks for the damage role and is a worthy addition to your team.
+Mei is one of my top picks for the damage role and is a worthy addition to your team.
 Work as your team’s cold-hearted assassin or as their cool assistant.
 So give her a try; maybe she is your new main character.

 Thanks!
 Do share your feedback with us. ⚡